samiullah997/samiullah997/README.md

 - 🌱 I’m currently learning **Ruby On Rails**

-- 👨‍💻 All of my projects are available at [Portfolio](https://samiullah997.github.io/Portfolio-Mobile/)
+- 👨‍💻 All of my projects are available at [samiullah997](https://github.com/samiullah997?tab=repositories)

 - 📫 How to reach me **samiullahk997@gmail.com**

-- 📄 Know about my experiences [Resume](https://docs.google.com/document/d/1Y_dvAt2U1VWTzR3RxflV-hJAE-sZeAq8hqLZipMgKd0/edit?usp=sharing)

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->